Includes dogs, cats and birds

 to highlight the profession that does so much for the veterinary

-According to Jean Laird, canine internal medicine and
+According to Jean Laird, canine internal medicine and endoscopy

-clients that consider them family."
+consider them family."

 Veterinary technicians are trained to assist veterinarians in a